beigeworm/Duckie-Script-WiFi-Duck/README.md

 # Duckie-USB
-A collection of duckie scripts for badUSB.
+A collection of duckie scripts for a badUSB.